KTH-Nek5000/UQit/docs/source/UQit_core_/uqFWD.rst

 Notebook
 ~~~~~~~~
-Try this `PCE notebook <../examples/pce.ipynb>`_ to see how to use :code:`UQit` to perform standard polynomial chaos expansion (PCE).
+Try the `PCE notebook <../examples/pce.ipynb>`_ to see how to use :code:`UQit` to perform standard polynomial chaos expansion (PCE).
 The provided examples can also be seen as a way to validate the implementation of the methods in :code:`UQit`.